 The Silver Creek sub-watershed is divided into three counties: Green Lake County (7 square miles or 15% of the sub-watershed’s area), Fond du Lac County (40 square miles or 83%), and Winnebago County (1 square mile or 2%).

-Downstream of Spaulding Hill Road, Silver Creek and Dakin Creek flow into the SCE (See Section 3.C.vi.a) before flowing into the east side of Big Green Lake at County Highway A in Green Lake County.[2]
+Downstream of Spaulding Hill Road, Silver Creek and Dakin Creek flow into the SCE (See Section 3.C.vi.a) before flowing into the east side of Big Green Lake at County Highway A in Green Lake County.

+The Upper Fox-Wolf River TMDL report identifies Silver Creek as sub-watersheds 19 and 87 [2].